Step by Step Kitchen Cleaning: The Efficient Guide Every Busy Homeowner Needs

 Less clutter means less effort in cleaning.
 Start from one side of the counter and work your way to the other.

-- Discard items you no longer need, such as empty packets or old newspapers.
+• Discard items you no longer need in the kitchen, such as empty snack packets or old newspapers.

-- Gather dirty dishes scattered around the kitchen—plates, knives, glasses, food containers, tea jars, etc.—and place them in the sink or on the counter for cleaning.
+• Gather dirty dishes scattered around the kitchen and dining table: plates, knives, glasses, food containers, tea jars, etc. Place them in the sink or on the counter in one place for cleaning.

-- If there’s leftover food in a cooking pot, transfer it into a container and store it in the refrigerator or its appropriate place.
+• If there’s leftover food in a cooking pot, transfer it into a container and store it in its appropriate place.
 Aim to clear as much space as possible.

 Remember, this is regular cleaning, so stay focused.
 Don’t spend too much time decluttering or organizing.